 Thailand Weather, Koh Samui Forecast, Climate, Averages, Seasons Map

 The wet season starts in earnest in the month of August when storms become a common occurrence.
 Anyone planning to travel to Thailand during this time must carry appropriate waterproof luggage.
 There are however many days of sunshine during the rainy season, so if an occasional downpour of heavy rain doesn’t bother you, then accommodation will be slightly cheaper and certainly more available during this time.
-In far-flung areas of Thailand, muddy roads are a common entity, so travellers taking the road less travelled must factor in the effects of Thailand weather in their choice destinations.
+In far-flung areas of Thailand, muddy roads are a common entity, so travellers taking the road less travelled must factor in the effects of Thailand weather in their chosen destinations.

 Make sure to pack a waterproof jacket that you can roll up and put in a bag wherever you go.
-Thailand is known for having quick, heavy downpours that roll in, but last only an hour or two.
+Thailand is known for having quick, heavy downpours that roll in but last only an hour or two.
 During these times, duck into a restaurant or mall and watch the rain pour down whilst you enjoy shopping or a cool beverage.